History of JHyM Establishment

 – Improvement of Convenience for FCV users

-JHyM also aims to improve convenience for FCV users; by collecting each HRS information, JHyM optimizes the hydrogen station network more conveniently, such as business days flexibility, etc.
+JHyM also aims to improve convenience for FCV users; by collecting each HRS information, JHyM optimizes the hydrogen station network more conveniently, such as operating day flexibility, etc.

 – HRS Cost Reduction and Deregulation